-In 3DF Zephyr, we can create DSMs and DTMs via the Orthophoto Generation Wizard and view them directly from the DEM Viewer Utility, which can also use to:
+In 3DF Zephyr, we can create DSMs and DTMs via the Orthophoto Generation Wizard and view them directly from the DEM Viewer Utility, which can also be used to:

-DSM/DTM files and Orthophotos are loaded together automatically, provided they are located in the same directory.
+DSM/DTM files and Orthophotos are automatically loaded together if located in the same directory or project.
 Here is an example of contour lines, DEM, and orthophoto mixed together inside the DEM viewer:

 |Dataset Download – Mining site (642 MB)|

-Note: that the DEM viewer can be run at any time from the 3DF Zephyr menu bar: Utilities (1) > Images (2) > DEM viewer Utility (3).
+The DEM viewer can be opened in 3DF Zephyr menu bar: Utilities (1) > Images (2) > DEM viewer Utility (3).